GIScience/openrouteservice/docs/installation/Installation-and-Usage.md

 docker compose up
 ```

+This will pull the latest release version of openrouteservice from dockerhub and start it up using an example setup and the provided test OSM file.
+You can also modify the configuration and source file settings to match your needs.
 For more details, check the [Running with Docker](Running-with-Docker)-Section.
-More explanation about customization can be found in th e [Advanced Docker Setup](Advanced-Docker-Setup)
+More explanation about customization can be found in the [Advanced Docker Setup](Advanced-Docker-Setup)

 ## Other Resources